Bradley-JK-Smith/RepData_PeerAssessment2/PA2.md

 ## Selection of time period

-Using recent data has 2 advantages
+Using recent data has 3 advantages
-Database is more complete
+1. Database is more complete
-Reflective of recent climatic conditions but more importantly reflective of CURRENT infrastructure and support.
+2. Reflective of recent climatic conditions
+3. Reflective of CURRENT infrastructure and support

-That is, don't want to have a response to damage/fatalities that have previously occurred where infrastructure and/or support has already been CHANGED
+The last one is the most important - we don't want to have a response to
+damage/fatalities that have previously occurred where infrastructure and/or
+support has already changed because of this.

 ```r